 When your disclosure is complete, you will be able to see it listed on your Profile page.

-If your disclosure was for a C4C technology transfer agreement, the system will send an email notification to email@example.com with the following information
+If your disclosure was for a CoMotion technology transfer agreement, the system will send an email notification to email@example.com with the following information

 It will also request that a copy of the license agreement be sent to the Office of Research at firstname.lastname@example.org for the Institutional Official as the disclosure is reviewed.

-Because all investigators must complete a disclosure before an eGC1 is ready to submit, we recommend that you complete the eGC1 with “No” selected in the Investigator column on the PI & Personnel page.
-As mentors are assigned a trainee, and become active, access the eGC1 for the T32 proposal and select “Yes” in the Investigator column.
+Because all investigators must complete a disclosure before an eGC1 is ready to submit, we recommend that you complete the eGC1 with “No” selected in the Investigator column on the PI, Personnel, & Organizations page.
+As mentors are assigned a trainee and become active, access the eGC1 for the T32 proposal and select “Yes” in the Investigator column.
 SAGE will send an email to the now active mentor to disclose FCOI.

 All you need is your UW NetID and your password.
 You do not need any ASTRA authorizations.